duracell80/midnight-sectors/README.md

 - [M] = Morning
 - [E] = Evening

 Ever noticed how it's not entirely clear how AM/PM denotes evening and morning?
-Add to this, AM denotes a period of time that is both night and day.
-It's not possible to look at a clock and know straight away if AM means morning when it's light or night when it's dark.
+Before noon and after noon both relate to periods of time that don;t rleate to if it's day or night.
+12pm is the brighest part of the day but 11pm is usally not daylight.
+It's not possible to look at a clock and know innately if it's night or day.

 ### Terms for Hours, Minutes and Seconds
 - Slice   (a 24 hour day that is sliced into 8 hours instead)